Water cuts can be a pain, we know. To make your life slightly easier, we’ve put together six tips to help you cope with

 4. Invest in a rainwater harvesting system (RWH)

-Being Malaysian, we balked at the idea of installing a RWH system due to the perception that it would cost us an arm, and maybe a leg too.
+Being Malaysian, we baulked at the idea of installing an RWH system due to the perception that it would cost us an arm, and maybe a leg too.
 Obviously, the latest iPhone 10 is far more important.
 The fact is, RWH installation can cost anywhere from RM2000 to RM 10,000 depending on factors such as the tank size, the installation location and the usage of pump and filter for the system.
 When it comes down to it, it’s a small price to pay in a long run for uninterrupted water supply especially during times like these, particularly for high-rise developments.

 5. Start embracing technology

 With the availability of food delivery Apps such as Uber Eats and Food Panda, long gone are the days where water disruption means you have to rely on canned foods and dry bread to keep alive.
 Choose from hundreds of restaurants outside of the affected area, and tap to add it to your cart.
 Before you know it, that ‘tapau-ed’ ‘char koay teow’ would be waiting at your front door.

-6. Maximize the usage of your gym membership
+6. Maximise the usage of your gym membership

 If you’re a passport membership holder of a fitness club, this is the time to get your money’s worth.
 You may have to drive a little further outside of the affected areas, but once you’ve scrubbed down and are all squeaky clean from your shower it will all be worth it.
 P.S: You should bring along an empty bottle or two to take home with you.